-- FirstFruits Scholarship—competitive scholarship open to all children of Broetje Orchards employees and graduates of Jubilee Leadership Academy.
-Renewable for up to five years of study, depending on good academic standing, regular communication, and approved service to community.
+- FirstFruits Scholarship—open to all children of Broetje Orchards employees and graduates of Jubilee Leadership Academy.
+Renewable for up to five years for a BA degree, depending on good academic standing, regular communication, and approved service to community.

 - Continuing Education Scholarship—open to all employees of Vista Hermosa who wish to further professional development in their specific field of work.

-- The Adult Lifetime Learning Scholarship—competitive program open to low-income adults in Walla Walla, Benton, and Franklin counties who wish to pursue higher education.
+- Adult Lifetime Learning Scholarship—open to low-income adults in Walla Walla, Benton, and Franklin counties who wish to pursue higher education.

 Scholarship Application Process